Clear-Bible/pico-composer/content/index.md

 <hr />

-# Obtain a Dashboard License
+# Self-Service Registration

+Upon opening ClearDashboard for the first time, enter your:

+- Organization
+- First name
+- Last name
+- Email
+- Paratext Username

+If you already have a license key then:

+- If you've already registered it on your machine then select "Choose from Existing Licenses"
+- If you haven't registered it on your machine then enter it into the License Key box (and all the other required information into their boxes too)

+### Unable to Make a License?

-Send an email to <dashboard@biblica.com> with the following information:
+Send an email to <dashboard@biblica.com> with the information listed above.
-- first name
-- last name
-- your missions organization

 # Clear Dashboard User Feedback Portal